bitst0rm-pub/Formatter/README.md

 }
 ```

-The remote *myproject.zip* file must include at least one of the fixed folders: `config`, `libs`, `modules`
+- The remote archive file (*myproject.zip*) must include at least one of the fixed folders: `config`, `libs`, `modules`
-All files must be placed within these **predefined** folders.
+- All files must be placed within these **predefined** folders.
-To reset the version, just edit the file `.custom` in the Formatter root folder.
+- To reset the version, just edit the `.custom` file in the Formatter root folder.

 *Python is not JS.
-You are responsible for handling any operations over the internet.
+You are responsible for handling any operations over the internet.<br/>
 Formatter does not have any mechanism to verify the integrity of remote files.*

 ### 4. API: